NxPKG/khulnasoft-docs/content/learning-paths/cybersafe/gateway-onboarding/_index.md

 ---
-title: Onboarding Cloudflare Gateway
+title: Onboarding Khulnasoft Gateway
 pcx_content_type: overview
 weight: 4
 layout: learning-module
 ---

-# Onboarding Cloudflare Gateway
+# Onboarding Khulnasoft Gateway

-Now that your Cloudflare environment is ready and you have established a foundation of the technical concepts behind Project Cybersafe Schools, you are ready to test and onboard your DNS traffic.
+Now that your Khulnasoft environment is ready and you have established a foundation of the technical concepts behind Project Cybersafe Schools, you are ready to test and onboard your DNS traffic.

 ## Objectives